 Ipe and Brazilian Decking Product Comparison

-Ipe (Brazilian Walnut) is olive brown to black often with variegated striping.
+is olive brown to black often with variegated striping.
 Texture is fine to medium, grain straight to irregular.
-It is one of the hardest woods on the planet and an extremely popular choice for decking in Europe, Asia, and the United States. - Janka 3680# (Oak 1360#)
+It is one of the hardest woods on the planet and an extremely popular choice for decking in Europe, Asia, and the United States. – Janka 3680# (vs Oak 1360#)

-Handling and Storage: Ipe is supplied partially air dried and should be stored out of direct sunlight and allowed to stabilize and acclimate to the installation environment humidity levels before installation.
+Brazillian Hardwood decking should be stored out of direct sunlight and allowed to stabilize and acclimate to the installation environment humidity levels before installation.
 It is best to allow for groundside ventilation in the design as proper air circulation is necessary for long term stability of Ipe.
-When installing, allow 1/16" gap between the deck boards for circulation of air.
-When Ipe is fully seasoned, shrinkage of approx. 1/16" on 4" wide boards to 1/8" on 6" wide boards may be expected.
+When installing, allow 1/16″ gap between the deck boards for circulation of air.
+When Ipe is fully seasoned, shrinkage of approx. 1/16″ on 4″ wide boards to 1/8″ on 6″ wide boards may be expected.

 Cutting and Drilling: Use name brand carbide tipped saw blades and for smooth cuts due to the hardness of Ipe.
 Pre drill a pilot hole and countersink when using screws as fasteners.